 5 people favorited this theater

-The Admiral opened in 1927 as a showcase for both vaudeville and motion pictures.
-In 1942, the theater was acquired by the Balaban & Katz chain.
+The 1,500-seat Admiral Theatre opened on March 31, 1927 with Helen Chadwick “Stolen Pleasures”.
+It was a showcase for both vaudeville and motion pictures.
+It was equipped with a Marr-Colton 3 manual 10 ranks organ.
+On January 1, 1942, the theatre was acquired by the Balaban & Katz chain.

-By the mid-50s, the Admiral was closed due to declining business.
+By the mid-1950’s, the Admiral Theatre was closed due to declining business.
 In 1969 it reopened its doors, strangely enough, screening only cartoons, with admission for a quarter.
 Predictably, this venture didn’t pan out, and within a couple months, closed.

-In 1971, the Admiral reopened again, this time showing pornographic films.
-In the late 80s, the theater received a makeover, and restored some of the original decor.
-About the same time, the focus of the Admiral went from films on the screen to live entertainment, and received the more proper designation as a “gentleman’s club”, as it remains today.
+In 1971, the Admiral Theatre reopened again, this time showing pornographic films.
+In the late-1980’s, the theatre received a makeover, and restored some of the original décor.
+About the same time, the focus of the Admiral Theatre went from films on the screen to live entertainment, and received the more proper designation as a “gentleman’s club”, as it remains today.

 Just login to your account and subscribe to this theater.